 Pre- or Corequisite: ESE 271

-The engineering characteristics of materials, including metals, ceramics, polymers, composites, coatings, and adhesives, that are used in the human body.
-Emphasizes the need of materials that are considered for implants to meet the material requirements specified for the device application (e.g., strength, modulus, fatigue and corrosion resistance, conductivity) and to be compatible with the biological environment (e.g., nontoxic, noncarcinogenic, resistant to blood clotting if in the cardiovascular system).
-This course is offered as both ESM 353 and BME 353.
+This course provides an introduction to materials, including metals, ceramics, polymers, composites, coatings, and adhesives that are used in the human body.
+It emphasizes the physiochemical properties of materials that are considered important to meet the criteria specified for the implant and device applications (e.g. strength, modulus, fatigue and corrosion resistance, conductivity), and to be compatible with the biological environment (e.g. nontoxic, noncarcinogenic, etc.).
+Not for credit in addition to BME 504.

 BME 381: Nanofabrication in Biomedical Applications